nextcloud/end_to_end_encryption_rfc/RFC.md

       * [Handling of complete key material loss](#handling-of-complete-key-material-loss)

 ## Introduction
-With the announcement of the Nextcloud end-to-end encryption techpreview, we'd like to invite you to scrutinize our source code and cryptographic approach.
+With the announcement of the Nextcloud end-to-end encryption techpreview, we would like to invite you to scrutinize our source code and cryptographic approach.

 Please note that end-to-end encryption feature is a work-in-progress and this document may describe functionalities or approaches not yet implemented in our testing releases.
 This document is meant as authoritative implementation guideline for our clients.
-For the sake of having smaller and incremental steps towards the final implementation we’re going to continuously release updated builds of our clients.
+For the sake of having smaller and incremental steps towards the final implementation we are going to continuously release updated builds of our clients.

 We are looking forward to your input to refine our approach towards client side encryption.
 In addition, we will also make sure to validate our approach on-time by external cryptographic experts.